mobmewireless/origami-pdf/README.md

 ```

-## Check whether a PDF is valid for sign
+## Convert PDF ready for sign

 All PDF are not valid PDF for sign in.

-* Current library do not support linearized PDF
+Origami library do not directly support linearized PDF and XREF-streamed PDF

-* It also do not support XREFed PDF

-The method 'valid_pdf_for_sign?' helps to find out whether a PDF is valid for sign in
+When upload a PDF, use the below method to convert PDF to be ready for sign

-You need to call this method before calling prepare_for_sign method.

-'prepare_for_sign' method raise exception if the PDF is not valid
+Origami::PDF.convert_to_signable input_pdf_file_path, output_pdf_file_path